HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 1588

-January: Montaigne, who returned to his home the year before, sets out for Paris to negotiate a peace deal between Henry III, king of France, and Henry of Navarre, leader of the Huguenots, both of whom he knows personally.
+January: Montaigne, who returned to his home the year before, sets out for Paris to negotiate a peace deal between Henry III, king of France, and Henry of Navarre, leader of the Huguenots.
 Negotiations fail.

 February: While in Paris, Montaigne meets with Abel L’Angelier, his new publisher.